SoftwareAG/c8y-docs/content/datahub/setting-up-datahub-bundle/setting-up-dremio-datalake.md

 The setup of DataHub requires you to choose a Dremio account name, and provide credentials to the data lake.
 In the navigator, select **Settings** to define those settings.

->**Info**: You need administration permissions to define the settings.
-See section [Defining DataHub permissions and roles](/datahub/setting-up-datahub#defining-permissions) for details.
+>**Info:** You need administration permissions to define the settings.
+See the section on [Defining DataHub permissions and roles](/datahub/setting-up-datahub#defining-permissions) for details.

 The settings whose meaning may not be obvious are equipped with a help icon.
 Click on the icon to get more information.